A visitor’s guide to the Olso Viking Ship Museum, where you can see three impeccably preserved longships.

 A stop in Oslo, the capital of Norway should be on everyone’s list of things to do in Norway.
 One of the best things to do in the city is to visit the Viking Ship Museum.
-Usually, you wouldn’t expect a museum visit to make its way onto an adventure travel blog.
-However, this is an exception I feel deserves to make the cut.

 The Viking Ship Museum, Oslo